 If Amarin’s seven-year study of omega-3 drug Vascepa comes back positive, the company could be in for major financial gains, according to analysts from Jeffries.

-The study, called Reduce-It, is evaluating whether Vascepa plus a statin can reduce the change of a cardiovascular event like a heart attack or stroke better than a stain alone.
+The study, called Reduce-It, is evaluating whether Vascepa plus a statin can reduce the change of a cardiovascular event like a heart attack or stroke better than a statin alone.
 The study data is expected by the end of September.

 Vascepa has been approved to lower triglycerides, or fat in the blood, that can cause cardiovascular problems.
 Positive results from the Reduce-It study could expand that indication to include prevention of cardiovascular events, the primary endpoint in the study.
 That indication would put Vascepa against blockbuster statins such as Lipitor, Crestor, and Livalo.